AhmedMozaly/flux-one-file-sample/README.md

 # Flux one file sample
-The purpose of this repo is to demonstrate how to build flux app, with zero dependancy in just one file
+The purpose of this repo is to demonstrate how to build flux app, with zero dependency in just one file